Helping dogs feel safe, calm, and understood

 You love your dog.

-My name is Jodi Little and I am the owner of FurEver Home Dog Training and the creator of The CALM DOG Connection.
+My name is Jodi Little, owner of FurEver Home Dog Training and creator of The CALM DOG Connection.

-Whether you just brought home a new dog or puppy, adopted a rescue dog, or you're feeling overwhelmed by behaviors that seem to be getting worse, you're here because you want to help them.
+Whether you have a new puppy, adopted a rescue dog, or are struggling with behaviors that seem to be getting worse, you're here because you want to help them.

 The truth is, dogs are not "bad or broken" if they are struggling with behaviors.